 In the last weeks of pregnancy, your physician will talk to you more about your options for pain relief during labor and help coordinate a delivery plan.

-You can also take prenatal classes at the Women’s Center at St. Paul University Hospital without charge and tour the hospital’s Labor and Delivery Unit.
+You can also take prenatal classes at the Women’s Center at William P. Clements University Hospital without charge and tour the hospital’s Labor and Delivery Unit.

 For all your prenatal care needs, or for more information about our services, request an appointment or call 214-645-8300.